andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 corner, but we held on to a hope and faith that kept on rewarding us.

-One apparent pattern is that visualization and different perspectives drove pretty much every revelation --- from the visually striking symmetries of the 3D and 4D simulations, the explorations of how neighbor relationships work, from the insight that we could treat the entire problem as a fancy multivalued 2D game of life...all of it came about from being able to see the problem visually in different ways.
+One apparent pattern is that visualization and different perspectives drove almost every revelation --- from the visually striking symmetries of the 3D and 4D simulations, the explorations of how neighbor relationships work, from the insight that we could treat the entire problem as a fancy multivalued 2D game of life...all of it came about from being able to see the problem visually in different ways.
 At other times it was a simple change in perspective to find a better way of encoding variants.

 I know for myself, the next time I try to explore something like this, I will try to apply what I learned to always reach for visualization sooner.
 Even